LeaSak/Neighbourhood_Map/README.md

 https://github.com/LeaSak/Neighbourhood_Map
 ```

 To view the app, navigate to the project, go to the project's root directory, and open **index.html** in your browser.
 So far it's only been tested in Google Chrome.
+You'll need to run this site using a local server, e.g., Python's SimpleHTTPServer.

 All development files are located in the **src** directory.